 She and her colleagues measured gp100 levels in the sera of 20 patients with small melanocytic choroidal tumors (SMCT), 7 with untreated uveal melanoma, and 12 with uveal melanoma who were treated with 125I brachytherapy with good results, and compared their results with gp100 levels in 15 healthy age- and sex-matched control subjects.

 In related research, Italian investigators followed 41 patients with uveal melanoma over 5 years, looking for levels of messenger RNA tyrosinase as a peripheral blood marker for potential outcomes.
-They found increased levels of the enzyme in 20 patients, and saw that the levels correlated significantly with tumor dimension (< .01) and disease-free survival (< .05).
+They found increased levels of the enzyme in 20 patients, and saw that the levels correlated significantly with tumor dimension (P < .01) and disease-free survival (P < .05).

 These "results indicate the need for larger prospective studies with a number of purposes, including whether circulating tumor cells may predict the behavior of the entire pool of occult tumor cells and the drug sensitivity of the corresponding tissue, write Cinzia Mazzini, MD, and colleagues from the University of Florence, Italy, in their poster presentation.